Acupuncture Frequently Asked Questions

 How does acupuncture work?

-Chinese medicine views the body as a network of channels with specific points that have been demonstrated to influence body functions and systems.
+Chinese medicine views the body as a network of channels with specific points that have been demonstrated to influence body functions, systems, and organs.
 Points are specifically chosen according to ones TCM diagnosis and needles are inserted to bring balance and restore health.

 Is acupuncture safe?